wbcsd/data-exchange-protocol/decisions/log/0021-openid-base-auth.md

 If successful, a data recipient authenticates through this endpoint instead of the “regular”`Authenticate` endpoint and its static path / URL.

-Otherwise, the authentication flow remains the same and a data recipent attempts to retrieve its token through the regular `Authenticate` Action.
+Otherwise, the authentication flow remains the same and a data recipient attempts to retrieve its token through the regular `Authenticate` Action.

 This way, a backwards-compatible authentication flow is established.